 Is It Better To Take Social Security At 62 Or 67?

 There’s no easy answer when deciding when to take Social Security.
-The age at which you start receiving retirement benefits will affect the total amount of money you receive over your lifetime.
+The age at which you start receiving retirement benefits will affect the total money you receive over your lifetime.

 The total retirement benefits you will receive over your lifetime are essentially the same, regardless of when you start receiving them.
 However, the monthly retirement benefit is higher if you wait until later because you have less life expectancy.
 So if you can afford to wait, getting a higher monthly retirement benefit may be worth it.